Jōdo-shū: Rise of the Chinzei and Seizan mainstream sects

+The Great Buddha of Kamakura, cast in the 13th century, at the Jōdo-shū temple of Kōtoku-in.

 Ryōchū also met with Renjaku-bo, whose own teacher Genchi, had been another disciple of Hōnen.
 Renjaku-bo felt that Genchi and Benchō had been in complete agreement, so he willingly united his lineage with Ryōchū's, helping to further increase its standing.
 Jōdo Shū through the Chinzei lineage continued to develop until the 8th Patriarch, Shōgei (聖冏, 1341-1420) who formalized the training of priests (previously Jodo priests had to train under Tendai or Shingon lineages), thus formally establishing it as an independent sect.
 Before this, the Jōdo-shū were not formally independent, instead being more of a faction (ha) within the Tendai school.

 Meanwhile, Kenni (1238–1304), a disciple of Ryūshin, was instrumental in systematizing doctrine of Shōku’s Seizan school, especially the Fukakusa doctrine.
 Regarding Ryōchū as a rival, his work criticizes his views without naming him.
 Kenni composed the Kaijōki, a thirty six fascicle commentary to the Contemplation Sutra.
 Along with Ryōchū’s (1199–1287) Dentsūki, it is one of the most significant commentaries to this sutra written in the Kamakura period.
 Kenni's thought integrates Pure Land thought with the philosophy of the Chinese Tiantai school and his commentary quotes numerous Song dynasty Tiantai scholars extensively.
 Kenni also argued that Pure Land Buddhism was the "True School of the One Vehicle" (一乗真宗, Ichijō Shinshū), identifying the one vehicle teaching with the power of the Buddha.
 Kenni argued that the teaching of other-power was taught in all major sutras and that all Buddhist practices ultimately relied upon it.
 Kenni thus stresses that other-power is not confined to Pure Land teachings but is a foundational element across all of Buddhism.

 It was also during this period that Ippen (1239–1289), initially a Seizan school monk, was active and established his Ji-shū sect.